An easy-to-read detailed timeline on Chess History

 During cold war (1947-1991), the communist Soviet had taken interest in Chess to prove their superiority; reflected on the fact that all world champions and challengers for 10 years are Soviet citizens.

-Now if we’re only counting champions only, the Soviets actually reigned until 1972 which you can see below:
+Now if we’re only counting champions only, the Soviets actually reigned until 1972.
+However they have proven to be among the world’s strongest even on the years to follow.

 Origin of Polgar Sisters (1969-1976)